sacha-l/polkadot-nfts-learning-hub/docs/guides/bitflags.md

 This is also the order of which bits each configuration corresponds to from right to left.

-For example, to lock the metadata of an item the item setting would be `2` or `010` in binary.
+For example, to lock the metadata of an item the item setting would be the integer `2` or `010` in binary.

 💡 Head to the [Codesandbox](./codesandbox.mdx) to play around with different collection settings you can make.